MachineLemonade/docs/v0.10/ee-installation-general-kubernetes.md

 slug: "ee-installation-general-kubernetes"
 ---

-This guide describes the process to install Astronomer on a Kubernetes Cluster
+This guide describes the process to install Astronomer on a Kubernetes Cluster.

 ## Are you admin-y enough to do this alone?